emma-sax4/emmasax4.info/.github/CONTRIBUTING.md

     ```
 5. Navigate to the local URL Jekyll provides (`http://127.0.0.1:4000` on my machine).

-To view Disqus comments and comment loading locally, run Jekyll in the `production` environment (for local development, the default does not show comments):
+To view Disqus comments and comment loading locally, run Jekyll in the `production` environment (for local development—where the environment is automatically `development`—the default does not show comments):
 ```
 JEKYLL_ENV=production bundle exec jekyll serve
 ```